Welcome Guest to Computer System Consulting!

 Distribution: Mediterranean native; distributed throughout the world as a garden plant.

-Cultivation: Tolerates any soil in full sun, although prefers loamy.
+Cultivation: Tolerates any soil in full Sun, although prefers loamy.
 Seed sown early to mid-spring.
 Generally self sown.
 Transplants easily;

 Harvest: Commercially the flowers and seed are the part harvested.
-Pick flower heads every 3 to 4 days depending on rate of flower developusnt.
-Flowers are harvested from just open through to till seeds begin to develop.
+Pick flower heads every 3 to 4 days depending on rate of flower developusnt. flowers are harvested from just open through to till seeds begin to develop.
 The petals will begin to turn cylindrical and move in from the edge.
-Leave these for seed harvest.
-Seeds are harvested when dry.
+Leave these for seed harvest. seeds are harvested when dry.

 Medical